 Again, think about questions your customers would ask, then include all of that information in your product and service descriptions.
 What’s your cancellation policy?
 Do you offer refunds?
 What about returns?
 If you accept returns, what are the conditions?
 What are your shipping options and policies?

 Writing detailed, engaging product and service descriptions will help keep visitors on your site and encourage them to buy.
 So take advantage of this opportunity to build the website pages that will generate the sales you need to sustain your business.

 If tackling your products and services pages is a bit overwhelming for you, I’d love to help.
-As part of my Website Checkup services, I offer a website review that includes a re-write of your products or services page.
+I offer website audits and website copywriting for your products or services page.
 If you’re ready to get my help refreshing your website, click here to work with me.